amberbcastro/Exploring-Predictive-Models-for-Student-Performance/README.md

-**Approach 2: Logistic Regression with Cross Validation** Logistic Regression analyzes the relationship between a dependent categorical variable, and one or more independent predictor variables.
+**Approach 2: Logistic Regression with Cross Validation**

+Logistic Regression analyzes the relationship between a dependent categorical variable, and one or more independent predictor variables.
 A categorical variable is a value that has different levels based on the values the variable takes on.
 A cateogrical variable in logistic regression is of a binary form.
 In other words, the variable only has two outcomes.
+The goal of logistic regression is to predict the probability of an instance belongs to one of the two outcomes.
+There are two classes: positive and negative.
+The positive class is typically the outcome researchers want to study.
+The negative class is still of interest, but is not as heavily focused on.
+For the two classes, there are dummy variables introduced in plaace of the actual values.
+For our project, we changed a student's Exam 3 score to 1 if it was above at or above 70, and 0 if it was below 70.
+Changing the values of the dependent variable simplifies the problem into a classification problem.
+So, instead of looking for a number like in linear regression, we are looking for how well the model classifies a student's Exam 3 score based on their Exam 1 and Exam 2 scores.

 **Approach 3: K-Means Clustering with Elbow Method + Silhouette Analysis**